 The library hosts weekly programming for patrons from birth to adulthood and provides 24-hour wireless access both inside and out of the library, computer access, printing, copying and scanning to email, and rental space for individuals and organizations.

 The Whistler Public Library is located at 4329 Main Street in Whistler Village.
 Operating hours are Monday to Thursday from 10 a.m. to 7 p.m., Friday 10 a.m. to 6 p.m., and Saturday and Sunday 11 a.m. to 5 p.m.
+We're closed on all statutory holidays.
 Library books and other materials can be returned at any time.

 - The library serves 700 to 800 visitors per day, including permanent and seasonal residents, as well as visitors from around the world.